Bi-objective Ranking and Selection Using Stochastic Kriging: Stochastic kriging

-What relates one observation to another is the \emph{covariance function}, denoted $cov$, also referred to as \emph{kernel}.
-Multiple covariance functions exist in the field of GPR (see \cite{Rasm06} Chapter 5 for further details).
-In this work we use the stationary squared exponential, also known as the Gaussian kernel.
-For any two given design points $i$ and $h$, it is given by:
+Assume that we have observed this function in a finite set of $d$-dimensional designs $\mathbf{x}_i, i = 1,...,n$, using $r_i$ replications per design. {\bf Stochastic kriging (SK)} \citep{Anke10} then represents the simulation output in replication $k$ by the following model:

-where $v^2, l_q$ ($q=1,...,d$) are the \emph{hyperparameters} that denote the process variance, and the length-scale of the process along dimension $q$, respectively.
-These hyperparameters are usually unknown and commonly estimated using \emph{maximum likelihood estimation} (MLE).
+where $\beta$ is a constant, and $M(\mbf{x}_i)$ is a realization of a mean 0 random field.
+The random field $M$ is assumed to exhibit spatial correlation, meaning that the outcomes $M(\mbf{x}_i)$ and $M(\mbf{x}_h)$ will tend to be similar when $\mbf{x}_i$ is close to $\mbf{x}_h$ in the design space. \cite{Anke10} refer to the random nature of $M$ as \emph{extrinsic} uncertainty, as it is imposed on the problem in view of developing the model.
+In the design and analysis of computer experiments, the standard assumption for $M$ is that it is a Gaussian random field.
+Note that, in stochastic simulation, the \emph{intrinsic} noise terms in Eq. \ref{sec2:eq:sk} are naturally independent and identically distributed across replications, with $E[\epsilon^k(\mbf{x}_i)]=0$ and $Var[\epsilon^k(\mbf{x}_i)]=\tau^2(\mbf{x}_i)$; as $\tau^2(\mbf{x}_i)$ depends on the location of $\mbf{x}_i$, the model naturally allows for heterogeneous noise.

-The seminal work of \cite{Anke10} extended the commonly used ordinary kriging model in design and analysis of deterministic computer experiments, for representing the response surface implied by a \emph{stochastic} simulation.
-For a given objective and an arbitrary design point $\mbf{x}_i$, the model represents the observed objective value $\tilde{f}^k(\mbf{x}_i)$ in the $k^{th}$ replication as:
+The core of the extrinsic spatial correlation model is the \emph{covariance function} or \emph{kernel}, which is used to quantify the covariance between the outcomes of any two decision vectors $\mbf{x}_i$ and $\mbf{x}_h$.
+In this work we use the (stationary) squared exponential kernel, also known as Gaussian kernel (for further details on other popular kernels, see \cite{Rasm06}, Chapter 5):

-The first two terms of this equation are equivalent to ordinary kriging.
-The term $\epsilon^k(\mbf{x}_i)$ is referred to as \emph{intrinsic uncertainty}, as it is the uncertainty inherent in stochastic simulation (i.e., the measurable noise perturbing the observations).
-The intrinsic uncertainty is independent and identically distributed across replications, having mean $0$ and variance $\tau^2(\mbf{x}_i)$ at any arbitrary point $\mbf{x}_i$.
-Note that the model allows for heterogenous noise, implying $\tau^2(\mbf{x}_i)$ need not be constant throughout the design space.
+where $v^2$ and $l_q, q=1,...,d$ are \emph{hyperparameters} that denote the process variance and the length-scale of the process along dimension $q$, respectively, for all $i,h = 1,...,n$ and $i \neq h$.
+These hyperparameters, along with the constant $\beta $ in Eq. \ref{sec2:eq:sk}, need to be estimated from the available data (i.e., the finite set of design points and their corresponding sample means), usually by means of \emph{maximum likelihood estimation} (MLE).